-Fire door signage was installed to the electrical intake cupboard doors.
+Fire door signage was not installed to the electrical intake cupboard doors.

+The 'Push to exit' wording for the final exit doors was worn.

+The wording on the control panels for the 'Push to exit' buttons for the front and rear exit doors should be renewed or additional signage installed to give residents clear instruction for exiting the building.

+'Fire Door - Keep Locked Shut' signage should be installed to the electrical intake cupboard doors.

+Fire Door - Keep Locked Shut signage should be installed to the elec

+Action/Recommendation Required?
+Yes

+Action Priority: Medium - 3 Months

+02

 Wayfinding Signage (buildings over 11 metres in height).
 Are there clear markings for flat and floor recognition provided?
+N/A

 The building is less than 11m in height.

-P - Means of Giving Warning in Case of Fire
+P - Means of Giving Warning in Case of Fire 1 action

+P1

 Is a reasonable fire detection and fire alarm system provided in the common areas, where necessary?
+N/A

-The building is a purpose built block of flats with an adequate standard of compartmentation (subject to recommendations made elsewhere in this report).
-The block is suitable to operate a 'Stay Put' evacuation strategy.
-A fire detection and warning system is therefore not required.
+The building is a purpose built block of flats with an adequate standa (subject to recommendations made elsewhere in this report).
+The blo 'Stay Put' evacuation strategy.
+A fire detection and warning system is ock is suitable to operate a

+P2

 If installed, is the common area AFD adequate for the occupancy and fire risk?
+N/A

 See P1.

+P3

 If not installed, are the premises deemed safe without a common area AFD system?
+Yes

 See P1.

+Ρ4

 If there is a communal fire detection and fire alarm system, does it extend into the dwellings?
+N/A

 See P1.

+Р5

 Where appropriate, has a fire alarm zone plan been provided?
+N/A